 Table of Contents

-Gradescope integrations with Learning Management Systems (LMSs), such as Canvas, are available with an institutional Gradescope license.
+Gradescope integrations with LMSs, such as Canvas, are available with an institutional Gradescope license.
 When you access Gradescope through Canvas, you and your students won't need to create or use a separate Gradescope password, because you will be authenticated via your Canvas credentials.
+If you already have a Gradescope account under the email address that's associated with your Canvas account (e.g., your school email), when you access Gradescope in Canvas you will be taken to your existing account.

-Once you decide how you want to access Gradescope, below is the general process you should follow to be able to use Gradescope with Canvas.
+Below is the general process you should follow to be able to use Gradescope in Canvas.
 In this guide, you'll find specific details for completing each of these steps and links to other pertinent Gradescope Help Center articles.
-Also, if you plan to access your Gradescope account starting on the Gradescope website rather than Canvas, look for the Alternate method notes on this page to help you with certain tasks.

 - Step 1.
 Link your courses.